 As part of the review process, non-governmental organizations, individual experts, and National Human Rights Institutions submit Alternative Reports for consideration by the Committee, providing their perspectives on the status of child rights in Canada.
 This process allows the Committee to develop an independent and objective assessment of a State’s efforts to comply with the UNCRC.
 The Committee then invites young people and select organizations that submit Alternative Reports to appear at a pre-session meeting, where Committee members ask questions and invite discussion.

 After considering all information submitted by both Canada and civil society participants, the Committee may develop a List of Issues for Canada, putting forward areas in which it requires more information.
 In its response to the Committee’s List of Issues, Canada may collaborate with provincial and territorial governments.
-Canada would then appear before the Committee in a public meeting in which some civil society participants may be invited to attend.
+Canada would then appear before the Committee in a public meeting.

 At the conclusion of the process, the Committee will issue Concluding Observations highlighting the progress achieved by Canada, main areas of concern, and recommendations for improvement.
 Although non-binding, Concluding Observations are a powerful advocacy tool to press for change which carries significant weight across the globe.
 The Advocate’s office has frequently referred to previous Concluding Observations from the Committee in its advocacy on children’s rights in Saskatchewan and beyond.